arturstaszczyk/pyPresents/readme.md

 # PyPresents

 This app was written to draw a receiver of Xmass gift in my family :)
-Everybody can log in using users created in admin panel, describe the present they want to find under the Christmass tree, and draw another family member to buy gift for. <br>
+Everybody can log in using users created in admin panel, describe the present they want to find under the Christmass tree and draw another family member to buy gift for. <br>
-Basically it is e-letter for Santa :)
+Basically it is e-letter to Santa :)

 # Running app
 0) Ensure python 3.4 is installed and used as interpreter